Herat (1793–1863): Reign of Sa'id Mohammad Khan Alakozai (1851–1855)

-War with Qandahar and Intervention of Iran (1851–1852)
+War with Qandahar and Iranian intervention (1851–1852)

 In December 1851, as a response to the discontent in Herat, the Qandahar Sardars made plans to conquer Herat.
 In March 1852, with a 10–12,000 or 16,000-man army, they marched into Herat and within a short period of time occupied Farah (although the fort of Farah continued to resist), Lash Joveyn, and Sabzawar.
-Since Sa'id Mohammad Khan couldn't pay his troops due to the bad economy, it caused chaos in the Herati ranks, allowing Kohandil Khan's rapid advance.
+Since Sa'id Mohammad Khan could not pay his troops due to the bad economy, it caused chaos in the Herati ranks, allowing Kohandil Khan's rapid advance.
 Reportedly, Kohandil Khan advanced to within 60 mi of Herat.
 Soon after, the city was besieged as Kohandil Khan reached the Pul-i Malan.
 The situation was so dire that Sa'id Mohammad Khan ordered the shopkeepers of Herat to arm themselves to defend the city.

 Iran, not wanting to lose its influence in Herat, intervened and sent an ultimatum to Kohandil Khan to withdraw from Farah.
 Kohandil Khan rejected the ultimatum and as a result, the Iranian army marched towards Herat, planning to stay for 6 months to put down opposition to Sa'id Mohammad Khan.
 The Iranian forces were led by the Za'faranlu Kurdish chieftain Sam Ilkhani, hoping that as Sunnis the Afghans would be less antagonistic towards the Kurds.
-However, many of the Heratis didn't want the Qandaharis or the Iranians to enter the city.
+However, many of the Heratis did not want the Qandaharis or the Iranians to enter the city.

 Sam Ilkhani marched with 800 horsemen and convinced Sa'id Mohammad Khan to arrest 7 Afghan notables who were opposed to his rule.
 Meanwhile, another Iranian army with 10 to 12,000 troops led by 'Abbas Qoli Khan moved into Herat and approached to within 12 miles of the city, defeating Kohandil Khan on April 2 and forcing him to retreat.
 The Iranian army occupied Herat until the third week of May, but they stayed another three months in the province to put down any opposition to Sa'id Mohammad Khan.
 When the invasion was crushed, Sa'id Mohammad Khan pressured the Iranian forces to leave the country, but not before he agreed to make coins and have the Khutbah read in the Shah's name.
 By August 22, Mirza Aqa Khan Nuri was able to inform Justin Sheil that Iranian troops had withdrawn from Herat.
 In late August 1852 Iranian troops withdrew from Herat, taking several anti-Iranian Afghans with them.